Business Initiative Home

 Why this matters: Revenue share calculation shows partner income.
 If you calculate shares, you see partner income.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform revenue estimation.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform revenue estimation.
 Calculate market size to understand revenue potential.

 revenue estimation revenue stream identification revenue estimation methods revenue share calculation